Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/test/README.md

 1. Check the troubleshooting guide: `docs/TROUBLESHOOTING.md`
 2. Review test logs in the `test-output/` directory
-3. Contact the platform team for assistance
+3. Open an issue in this repository for assistance